nandela2630/ShareItThroughWifi/README.md

 1.First Run the code in Two Devices

-2. Make Sure Both Devices are connected to Wifi
+2.Make Sure Both Devices are connected to Wifi

 3.then Click Connect Button